lilsliceofbread/badgl-engine/README.md

 # using the engine

+- the example program should help to give some idea of the structure of the engine

+- press *Esc* to toggle keyboard and mouse input, *P* to toggle wireframe view, and *Q* to quit.

-- If you are using your own resources (e.g. models, textures etc.), specify your paths relative to the executable.
+- if you are using your own resources (e.g. models, textures etc.), specify your paths relative to the executable.